Arunachal Pradesh: Monpa Rule

-Later, the second son of Gongkar Gyal, Wongme Palde who returned to Tibet owing to the poverty in Khorwong valley came back to Monyul to become its ruler.
+Later, the second son of Gongkar Gyal, Wongme Palde, who returned to Tibet owing to the poverty in the Khorwong Valley, came back to Monyul to become its ruler.
 The Rgyal rigs text written in 1668 or 1728 contains a record of taxes collected.
-Taxes were paid via coins, foodstuffs, or livestock from area around present-day Kameng district and Tawang district.
+Taxes were paid via coins, foodstuffs, or livestock from the area around present-day Kameng district and Tawang district.

 The Monpas ་known to the Chinese as Menba were responsible for trade between Assam and Tibet and held the Koriapar Dooar at Sonitpur district of Assam.
-The Monpa chief were subordinate to the ruler of Tawang who in turn were subordinate to the Government of Tibet or Ganden Phodrang in Lhasa.
+The Monpa chiefs were subordinate to the ruler of Tawang, who in turn was subordinate to the Government of Tibet or Ganden Phodrang in Lhasa.
 The Tibetan government at Lhasa appointed Tibetan officials called Gellongs to supervise the local Monpa chief.
 The Monpa chief who looked after the Duar were called Tsorgon, a position created in the 16th century.

-According to historical Tibetan text the state of Arunachal Pradesh known as Lhoyu came under the control of Tubo Kingdom or Tibetan Empire in the 7th century CE.
+According to historical Tibetan text, this region of the state of Arunachal Pradesh known as Lhoyu came under the control of Tubo Kingdom or Tibetan Empire in the 7th century CE.